tredontho/purescript-book/text/chapter11.md

 {{#include ../exercises/chapter11/src/Game.purs:debug}}
 ```

 Here, we use the `ask` action to read the game configuration.
-Again, note that we don't need to `lift` any computation, and we can use actions defined in the `MonadState`, `MonadReader` and `MonadWriter` type classes in the same do notation block.
+Again, note that we don't need to `lift` any computation, and we can use actions defined in the `MonadState`, `MonadReader`, and `MonadWriter` type classes in the same do notation block.

-If the `debugMode` flag is set, then the `tell` action is used to write the state to the log.
+If the `debugMode` flag is set, the `tell` action is used to write the state to the log.
 Otherwise, an error message is added.

-The remainder of the `Game` module defines a set of similar actions, each using only the actions defined by the `MonadState`, `MonadReader` and `MonadWriter` type classes.
+The remainder of the `Game` module defines a set of similar actions, each using only the actions defined by the `MonadState`, `MonadReader`, and `MonadWriter` type classes.

 ## Running the Computation

-Since our game logic runs in the `RWS` monad, it is necessary to run the computation in order to respond to the user's commands.
+Since our game logic runs in the `RWS` monad, it is necessary to run the computation to respond to the user's commands.

 The front-end of our game is built using two packages: `optparse`, which provides applicative command line parsing, and `node-readline`, which wraps NodeJS' `readline` module, allowing us to write interactive console-based applications.